 But if you make sure to use your account properly, “it really does help in terms of financial management to have something set aside” to fund the holidays, Schenk says.

-While CUNA doesn't have statistics on how many credit union members belong to holiday clubs, more than 80 percent of credit union members have access to such accounts, he says.
+While CUNA doesn’t have statistics on how many credit union members belong to holiday clubs, a survey of credit unions more than a decade ago found more than 90 percent of credit union members have access to such accounts, he says.

 Try a DIY Christmas club